 Mike Flanagan, Midnight Mass

 Flanagan is often a quiet achiever in his body of work.
 Small but poignant details, slow-burn aesthetics, and the ability to wholeheartedly creep out the audience are among some of the written and directorial brilliance this filmmaker has put forth.
 Midnight Mass starts by ensuring we know everyone we need to know.
-Hamish Linklaters’ Father Paul had such a hypnotizing presence, I was hard-pressed disliking him as the story progressed.
+Hamish Linklaters’ Father Paul had such a hypnotizing presence, that I was hard-pressed to dislike him as the story progressed.
 Even though his role dictated his intentions were not very palatable.

 Having an ensemble cast of excellent performers is certainly a good start to such a character-driven universe.
 The concept of a corruptible church-revered group is not new.
 What is highly controversial though is the fact that it so convincingly portrays that the constructs of the Catholic Church were derived by an evil entity.
 This ancient being is the one responsible for miracles, not the God we assumed.
 Mother of Movies needs to warn you now, that there will be spoilers alluding to the big reveal if you read any further.